Active vs. Passive Investing: What are Active and Passive Investments? Which Strategy Works Best for You?

 Active Investment

-In simple words, active investment involves making investment decisions after proper research on assets.
+In simple words, an Active investment strategy involves making investment decisions after proper research on assets.
 While some people prefer to manage their assets independently, others seek professional help.
 It might be somewhat expensive because you may have to pay for research or expert fees.
 However, if you handle it properly, you can increase your income.

 Advantages and Disadvantages of Active Investment